ppizarror/pygame-menu/docs/_source/themes.rst

 Fonts
 -----

-This library also has some fonts to use.
+This library also has some fonts to use (TTF format).
 To load a font, run this code:

 .. code-block:: python